IB GuidesSeptember 14, 2025

 Technology and Modern Assessment Section

-Technology is transforming the way we research and assess academic work, including the IB World Religions IA.
-AI-powered tools can help you identify relevant sources, evaluate their credibility, and even analyze their content.
+Technology is changing the way we research and assess academic work, including the IB World Religions IA.
+AI tools can help you identify relevant sources, evaluate their credibility, and even analyze their content.
 However, it's crucial to use these tools responsibly and ethically.

 One of the biggest challenges for teachers is providing consistent and detailed feedback on student work.
 Marksy, as a leading AI grading assistant, helps teachers provide consistent, detailed feedback on IB assessments, including the World Religions IA.
-Marksy uses official IB criteria to ensure accuracy and fairness, providing students with rubric-aligned scoring, detailed criterion-by-criterion feedback, and suggestions for improvement.
+Marksy uses subject-specific assessment criteria to support rubric alignment and consistency, providing students with rubric-aligned scoring, detailed criterion-by-criterion feedback, and suggestions for improvement.
 This saves educators valuable time while maintaining the quality of assessment.
 With Marksy, students gain a clearer understanding of their strengths and weaknesses, enabling them to focus on areas that need improvement and ultimately achieve higher scores.

 Conclusion with Clear Next Steps